Website icon Xpert.Digital

 5. Market expansion

-New products or services developed in this environment can lead to the development of new markets.
+New products or services developed in this environment can lead to the opening up of new markets.

 🔍 Challenges in implementation

-Despite the promising prospects, implementing this approach presents some challenges:
+Despite the promising prospects, implementing this approach is associated with some challenges:

 1. Resource allocation

-It must be carefully considered which human and financial resources can be made available for the outsourced project without affecting the core business.
+Careful consideration must be given to which personnel and financial resources can be made available for the outsourced project without impacting the core business.

 2. Cultural differences